PR-275: Prior Payer Patient Responsibility Not Covered

 General Prevention

-- Collect estimated patient responsibility amounts upfront when possible
+- Collect patient responsibility amounts at the time of service when possible

 Related Denial Codes